Temetra/MouseTrap/Docs/README.md

 ![Language][language]
 ![License][license]

-Mouse Trap restricts the mouse cursor to a specific window.
+Mouse Trap restricts the mouse cursor to the area of a specific window.

-This can help when the cursor shouldn't wander outside to talk to other windows, but the program fails to capture the mouse normally.
+Full-screen games typically capture the mouse, preventing it from leaving the game area.
+Sometimes they don't, and clicking or using the mouse wheel can result in the window losing focus, or scrolling in a different window.

 Some game examples are; Morrowind, Oblivion, Skyrim, Fallout 3, Fallout: New Vegas and Fallout 4.
+It can also benefit windowed games and programs where leaving the area is undesirable.

 Particularly useful for dual-monitor setups, but can be used for any number of displays greater than zero.